 #42.
 Three or Four Christmas Gifts

 Some families like to give three meaningful gifts symbolizing the 3 gifts given to the Christ Child by the wise men.
 Others give 4 gifts symbolizing: “one thing they want; one thing they need; one thing they wear; one thing they read.”
-The Vikings gave three gifts: one useful, one meaningful and one that required discipline (a membership to the gym–just kidding!).
+The Vikings gave three gifts: one useful, one meaningful, and one that required discipline.

 #43.
 Christmas Pickle Ornament